How to analyse an MS Project Plan

 Read and analyse a Microsoft Project schedule at a glance

-MS Project is a professional project planning/scheduling tool for Project Managers.
+Microsoft Project is a professional project planning/scheduling tool for Project Managers.
 It is the industry standard for software and IT projects and is very widely used to schedule many types of project and programs.
-The latest version is MS Project 2010.
-Because MS Project is a professional tool, MS Project Plans can be daunting to read and understand.
+The latest version is Microsoft Project 2010.
+Because Project is a professional tool, MS Project Plans can be daunting to read and understand.

 Who is the guide for?